Cherry Hill Mall

-The Cherry Hill Mall is a super-regional shopping mall in Cherry Hill, in Camden County, in the U.S. state of New Jersey.
+The Cherry Hill Mall is a super-regional shopping mall in Cherry Hill, New Jersey.
 The mall is within the unincorporated namesake neighborhood and census-designated place of Cherry Hill Mall.

 The mall was developed by James Rouse, working in partnership with Strawbridge and Clothier.
 Designed by architect Victor Gruen, the Cherry Hill Mall opened in 1961 as one of the first enclosed malls in the United States.
 PREIT acquired the mall in 2003.

 Location

 The Cherry Hill Mall is located at the interchange of Route 38 and Haddonfield Road.
 It is located 3 mi west of the Moorestown Mall on Route 38.

 Description

 Anchored by Macy's, Nordstrom, and JCPenney, the Cherry Hill Mall is an L-shaped enclosed mall with a gross leasable area of 1,306,000 sqft.
 The original portion of the mall is on a single level.
 Later wings, opened in 1978 and 2009, are two-level.
 Macy's is the mall's largest anchor, with three floors and 304,600 sqft of retail area.
 The 174,285 sqft JCPenney and the 138,000 sqft Nordstrom both contain two floors.
 The mall includes a row of exterior-facing casual dining restaurants, as well as a 10-unit food court.
 The Container Store and Crate & Barrel occupy freestanding pad sites on the property and serve as junior anchors.